 The university supports several externally funded interdisciplinary initiatives for student research training and education, including from the highly competitive National Science Foundation-funded Research Experiences for Undergraduates.
 In 2018, SIU received funding for another three years through that program.

 SIUC maintains the SILVER rating in the 2019 STARS report.
 The Sustainability Tracking, Assessment & Rating System is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
-Read more about SIUC's accomplishement in sustainability.
+Read more about SIUC's accomplishment in sustainability.
 For a sixth straight year SIU earned a spot in The Princeton Review's "Guide to 399 Green Colleges: 2018 Edition."
 SIU has received national recognition seven of the last eight years.
 The honor is based on the university's sustainability-related policies, practices and programs.

 SIU students are very involved in campus life and the community, donating thousands of service hours each year to various organizations, programs and activities through the Center for Service-Learning and Volunteerism, spring break trips, and the massive "Big Event," held for the second time in 2018.